Chronic liver disease is caused by repeated insults to the liver, which can result in inflammation, fibrosis and ultimately cirrhosis.

 Progressive liver injury culminates in cirrhosis, which describes irreversible liver remodelling.

-The end result of this process is cirrhosis, which describes irreversible liver remodelling that is associated with significant morbidity and mortality.
+If fibrogenesis continues then the end result is cirrhosis, which describes irreversible liver remodeling that is associated with significant morbidity and mortality.
 Cirrhosis is often used synonymously with end-stage liver disease or advanced liver disease.
+Once the liver has developed cirrhosis there are two important clinical states:

 NOTE: Cirrhosis usually develops over many years and presents late.
 This means cirrhosis could be prevented through earlier detection and treatment.
 In fact, it is estimated that over 90% of liver disease is preventable.